TeaSkittle/Check-Yourself/README.md

 - Designed for the casual player
 - The goal is to have 100 problems for the player to solve, increasing in difficulty over time
+- The player's progress persists throughout each launch, but can easily be reset or manually set via text
-- Will be getting the puzzles from actual chess games, mostly of grandmaster level
+- Plan on getting the puzzles from actual chess games, mostly of grandmaster level
 - Will be written using Java and JavaFX
 - Uses the FEN chess notation format, making the project easily extensible